tobideusser/kpi-edgar/README.md

 ## How to run

-This repository lets you run the download, training, and evaluation process for the paper "KPI-EDGAR: A Novel Dataset and Accompanying Metric for Relation Extraction from Financial Documents", to be published in the proceedings of the IEEE International Conference on Machine Learning and Applications 2022.
+This repository lets you run the download, training, and evaluation process for the paper "KPI-EDGAR: A Novel Dataset and Accompanying Metric for Relation Extraction from Financial Documents", published in the proceedings of the IEEE International Conference on Machine Learning and Applications 2022.
 A preprint of the paper is available on [arxiv](https://arxiv.org/abs/2210.09163).